 Clare: We’ll have to put something on the screen since neither of us can remember the name of this actress.
 Yeah, we weren’t planning on talking about that.

 Hannah: No, we weren’t.

-Clare: Okay.
-Um, well, on to Tolkien, back to Tolkien.
-Yeah, one of the things that I want to talk about was how beautiful the movie was how beautiful Tolkien’s act of world-creation was, how beautiful his writing is, and just…how beauty is just infusing everything.
+Clare: Well, back to Tolkien.
+One of the things that I want to talk about was how beautiful the movie was, how beautiful Tolkien’s act of world-creation was, how beautiful his writing is, and how beauty is just infusing everything.

 Hannah: Renee Zellweger!
 That’s Bridget Jones.
-Yeah.
 Renee Zellweger!
 Okay, all right.
 Keep going.

 Clare: Yes, ding-ding-ding!
 Good job, you did it.

 All right, Renee Fleming.
 I was listening to this track of Renee Fleming singing and I’m thinking to myself, “How does she do that?”
 Her voice is so beautiful.

 Hannah: Like a bell.

 Clare: And it’s so perfect, because it’s a scene with the elves, and her voice is just this otherworldly sound, and I was literally driving home from a shift at an animal hospital, in my car, listening to this song at a stoplight, listening to it, and it got me.
 I began to weep.